gautamo/AudioNet/README.md

 recorded will be displayed to the user.

 As per our research, nobody else seems to be doing musical note classification specifically with this dataset.
-However the task of musical note classification has been done before​ **2** ​.
+However the task of musical note classification has been done before (See Resources Section #2).
 The way Patel approached the problem was similar to ours.
 He used digital signal processing techniques to identify the frequency and respond with the musical note equivalent.